Gintamumu/Colour_pattern_biogeography/README.md

 10. GLS (generalized least-squares) analysis
 11. Residual Map of Trait frequency between research and citizen datasets

-Most of the core codes were contributed by Simon Martin and part by Wanzhen Liu.

 # Requirements

 # Data

+# Acknowledgements
+Most of the core codes were contributed by Simon Martin and part by Wanzhen Liu.

+Some code for Cline and GLS analysis adapted from HZAR paper https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12209 and https://royalsocietypublishing.org/doi/10.1098/rsbl.2021.0116.